 The simple mechanics of building lean muscle involves tearing muscles down to build them back up.
 When you are trying to repair torn muscle fibers from a solid workout the day before, having food high in protein is crucial, along with other key nutrients.

-Today we are going to look at 10 best foods for building lean muscle mass.
+Today we are going to look at the 10 best foods for building lean muscle mass.

 Here I list the best foods first –